Another Sad Love Song: Chart performance

-"Another Sad Love Song" became Braxton's first top-10 hit on the Billboard Hot 100 chart, peaking at number seven, while on the Hot R&B/Hip-Hop Songs, the song reached higher, peaking at number 2.
-The single sold 500,000 copies domestically, earning a gold certification from the Recording Industry Association of America.
+"Another Sad Love Song" became Braxton's first top-10 hit on the US Billboard Hot 100, peaking at number seven, while on the Billboard Hot R&B/Hip-Hop Songs chart, the song reached higher, peaking at number two.
+The single also peaked at number four on the Cash Box Top 100, and sold 500,000 copies domestically, earning a gold certification from the Recording Industry Association of America.
 In 1993, the song charted on the UK Singles Chart, reaching a peak of number 51, on September 18.
 However, in 1994, the song peaked at number 15, becoming its official peak position, on April 2.
 Elsewhere, the song performed modestly, reaching number 23 on the Dutch Top 40 chart and number 44 on the New Zealand Singles Chart.

 Music video

-The music video for "Another Sad Love Song" was released in three different versions.
+The accompanying music video for "Another Sad Love Song" was released in three different versions.
 The first version was directed by Antoine Fuqua and filmed in 1992 in black-and-white and featured the original music.
 The second version was directed by Fuqua and Ralph Ziman and filmed in May 1993 and was shown in color with exterior scenes from the first version.
 The third version was remixed to appeal to a wider audiences and was primarily shown in Europe.

 On her DVD, "From Toni with Love...
 The Video Collection", two versions of the video are also featured: the "black and white" and the "colorful version".
 Braxton commented that she "was really feeling the song, because I was ending a relationship," she said.